 - It’s a solid leads database to complement your customer database in Pipedrive.

 Where it may fall short:

 - Keeping your email and CRM list in sync, unless you invest in building an API-connection or subscribe to a 3rd party syncing service.

 - Drip seems to have pivoted to ecommerce marketing as of early 2018, so it’s unlikely they’ll create advanced use cases for syncing data with CRM apps.

 - Few customization options when creating new records in Pipedrive.
 Drip creates a new Person each time a user triggers a certain action eg. clicks on an email.
 If someone clicks twice, you got yourself two identical records.
 If someone clicks 18 times, you’ll have some cleaning up to do later.

 Outfunnel (that’s us!) keeps your emails are CRM tightly synced, saving you time and effort

 We’re a marketing automation & insights tool that integrates tightly with Pipedrive.
-One of our first features is a powerful 2-way Pipedrive-Mailchimp integration.
+One of our features is a powerful no-hassle email feature.

 - Send single email campaigns or multi-email sequences (aka drip campaigns) to any segment defined by your Pipedrive filters.